Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/mountain-miners/rules/_index.md

 * If you have a **gemstone** the **most** out of all players, **add** the point value of each tile (of that type) to your score.
 * If you have a **gemstone** the **least** out of all players, **subtract** the point value of each tile (of that type) from your score.

-In both cases, ties (for first or last place) are allowed.
+Ties (for first or last place) are allowed.
 Action tiles score nothing.

-To make this easy to see, keep your collected tiles in piles sorted by _icon_.
+To make this easy to see, keep your collected gemstones in piles sorted by _icon_.

 @TODO: Make the actions a rules-table including its icons

 The possible actions are ...
-* **Move the Arrow** (the most common action): move the Arrow tile to any of the eight positions.
+* **Move the Arrow** (most common): move the Arrow tile to any of the eight positions.
 (North, East, South, West, and in-between)
 * **Arrow Lock**: Turn the arrow facedown.
 It doesn't move automatically anymore at the end of your turn.
 This is undone when the _next_ Arrow Lock is played.
 * **Swap**: Swap 2 tiles on the board.
 You may also swap with an empty space, essentially _moving_ a tile, as long as the board stays connected.
 * **Double**: Take 2 turns in a row.